New York Landmarks Conservancy, Lucy G. Moses Preservation Award, 2020

 - Lost features were recreated based on documentation: the copper roof, the landscape around the tower, and security screens at ground level, all recalling the original appearance.

-- We assisted the client with both LPC and State Historic Preservation Office approvals.
+- We assisted the client with both Landmarks Preservation Commission and State Historic Preservation Office approvals.

 The Mount Morris Fire Watchtower stands at the pinnacle of Harlem’s rich culture and serves as a monument to the neighborhood’s storied history.
 By restoring the cast iron structure and adjoining landscape, we have ensured the continued survival of this significant landmark and gathering space for years to come.